phpandroidgladiator/todoist-api/source/includes/_user.md

 }
 ```

 Login user into Todoist with Google account.
-Can be used instead of normal login to get a token.

 ### Implementation notes